Idlib: Economy

 Idlib is a major production center for olives, cotton, wheat and fruits, particularly cherries.
 Other principal crops include almonds, sesame seeds, figs, grapes and tomatoes.
 In 1995 there were roughly 300 hectares planted with various citrus crop.
 Olive oil pressing and textiles are some of the city's local industries.
 The nearby city of Aleppo has an important economic presence in Idlib.

-Idlib is a major agricultural center of Syria, the Idlib area is also historically significant, containing many "dead cities" and tells.
+Idlib is a major agricultural center in Syria.
+It is also historically significant, containing many "dead cities" and tells.

-Because of the rapidly declining value of the Syrian pound, the Turkish lira became widespread in use in Idlib and was adopted as legal tender in the city on 15 June 2020.
+Because of the rapidly declining value of the Syrian pound, the Turkish lira became widespread in Idlib and was adopted as legal tender in the city on 15 June 2020.

 Culture

 The Idlib Regional Museum in the city contains over 17,000 of the Ebla tablets and serves as Idlib's main tourist attraction, excluding the nearby ancient site of Ebla itself.
 Under the Technical and Financial Cooperation Agreement between the governments of Italy and Syria, the museum was to undergo a restoration and renovation project starting in 2010.